shudnal/TradersExtended/README.md

 * trader could give a discount or set a markup depending on current amount of coins
 * you can filter both buy and sell list by item name
 * you can customize coins weight and exact stack size
+* EpicLoot support (colored icons and coins spent in Adventure mode)
+* you can buyback last sold item (item will be available until relog)
+* items from hotbar, quick slots and equipped armor will not appear in sell list

 ## Check for discovery